xayanide/event-handler-loader/README.md

 await loadEventHandlers("./path/to/eventHandlers", objectWithEventEmitterMethods);
 ```

-### 3. Handling Async Event Handlers
+### Handling Async Event Handlers

-This is also handled internally.
+These kind of handlers are also handled internally.

 ```js
 export default {